 Additionally, the Onewheel Owners Group on Facebook, the largest Onewheel Community of over 38,000 members on the platform and administrated by Craft & Ride, removed all other admins and moderators and paused the group indefinitely the next day.
 It remains paused today.

-(If you have any additional verifiable evidence of what happened to Craft & Ride, please send me a message!)
+(If you have any additional verifiable evidence of what happened to Craft & Ride, or if you’re a vendor who has verifiable unpaid invoices with Craft & Ride, please send me a message!)

 On August 16, 2025...

-Future Motion, Inc. hosts Race for the Rail, the finale race of the 2025 Onewheel Racing League season at Hollister Hills State Vehicular Recreation Area in Hollister, California from August 14-17.
+Future Motion, Inc. hosts Race for the Rail (recap video), the finale race of the 2025 Onewheel Racing League season at Hollister Hills State Vehicular Recreation Area in Hollister, California from August 14-17.

 Race Winners: